Skip to main content

 Edge Plane

-The edge plane runs in your cluster:
+The edge plane runs in the customer environment:

 • zen-agent handles enrollment, heartbeats, and configuration sync

-• zen-lock manages secrets with zero-knowledge encryption
+• zen-lock manages secrets where applicable

 Independence Guarantees